 - Elected officers of KCDCC should be filled at least in part by KCDCC members who are not District Leaders.

-- KCDCC members running for one of the officer positions should be required to make their credentials known to the entire KCDCC prior to a vote taking place.
-This change should occur after the proxy reforms mentioned above are implemented, so that the Chair of the Executive Committee is not able to hand-pick party officers.
+- KCDCC members running for one of the officer positions should be required to present what they consider to be their qualifications known to the entire KCDCC prior to a vote taking place.
+This change should occur after the proxy reforms mentioned above are implemented, so that the Chairperson of the Executive Committee is not able to hand-pick party officers.

 - The Party rules should be amended to bar District Leaders and state committee-level members from simultaneously holding another elected office.